How to Enable/Disable Windows Boot Manager in Windows 11/10

 Step 1.
 Select a location and start scanning

 Launch EaseUS Data Recovery Wizard, hover on the partition/drive where the deleted files were stored.
-Click "Scan" to find lost files.
+Click "Search for Lost Data" to find lost files.

 select a location where you deleted files